wkoszek/sensorama/README.md

 # Data confidentiality

 Sensorama in theory should handle all possible types of sensors, including location (GPS), audio (microphone) and video (camera).
-This such as these ones should be available to the user, so that one can decide whether to upload this data or not.
+Decision on whether the data samples from certain sensors should be submitted or not should be available to the user, so that he can decide whether to upload this data or not.
 For example, user may have recorded a valuable sample with a lot of accelerometer/gyroscope data, but may not be willing to share his location.

-# Filtering

-One could argue that for worthwhile data analysis, to be address all data samples should be present in raw form.
-Some sensors such as accelerometer or gyroscope are fine to be used in such context, yet anothers aren't.
-For example, user may want to include the GPS coordinates always unless they represent location of user's address, in which case GPS coordinates should be skipped.
-Filtering could be a partial answer to data confidentiality.
-Easy user interface would have to be provided however ('Do you want suppress GPS logging in 300ft radius from your current location?'), to make it more appealing to users to submit and share the data.

 # Serialization